Connect

 Home Ownership Workshop

-Come join AHV and GEGAC for a yarn about steps, schemes and supports to get you in your own home.
-Morning session 10-11am Lunch session 1-2pm Catering provided
+Come join AHV and BDAC's wukangu manya (Bridging Team) for a yarn about steps, schemes and supports to get you in your own home sooner.

 If you require more information feel free to get in touch now